Trying to find the best possible SEO agency to help you improve your ecommerce site can be downright torturous.

 #2.
 Can we get in touch with a past or present client?

-If your agency doesn’t have established case studies, it's okay to ask for the contact details of some past or present clients
+If your agency doesn’t have established case studies, it’s okay to ask for the contact details of some past or present clients.
+It can be a warning sign if a potential agency doesn’t have any clients willing to endorse them.

 If this isn’t possible, at least ask for the opinion of some trusted advisors or industry partners that understand what you are looking for.